Edit

 Package and deploy Windows apps overview

-App packaging provides your application with a predictable installation, update, and servicing model on Windows.
-While WinUI apps are packaged by default, many other types of apps aren't.
-And adding package identity unlocks a wide range of Windows capabilities.
-Features that depend on package identity to function include background tasks, notifications, live tiles, custom context menu extensions, share targets, and other extensibility points.
-Packaging also helps ensure cleaner deployments, reliable updates, and streamlined distribution through channels such as the Microsoft Store and enterprise deployment tools.
+App packaging provides your app with a predictable installation, update, and servicing model on Windows.
+WinUI 3 apps are packaged by default, while many other app types aren't.
+Features that depend on package identity include background tasks, push notifications, Windows 10 live tiles, custom context menu extensions, share targets, and other extensibility points.
+Packaging also supports cleaner deployments, reliable updates, and distribution through channels such as the Microsoft Store and enterprise deployment tools.

 Packaging icon